Sunday, January 5, 2025

 Alicia couldn't wait, either.
 "Actually, can I ask about the playground in the front yard?"

 There was that pinkish-orangish-mostly brown Look, flecked with peanut butter.
-"Not only can you, I'm so glad you did!
+"Not only can you, you just did!
 That was my playground growing up!
 I called it The Playground of Dreams."

 "In your yard?"